Friday, August 22, 2025

 How do I get crutches?
 I have to go somewhere and buy them...it's almost midnight.
 The hospital doesn't provide any assistance.

-Anyway, Minau arrived and took me back to the van.
+Anyway, Minou arrived and took me back to the van.
 She's a retired teacher, artist, first responder volunteer, and hosts international students in her house!
 She's my angel!
 She brought me out some chicken she had for dinner.
 Oh god, it was so good especially since I hadn't eaten all day.
 Maneuvering around without crutches was difficult especially since the cast takes 48 hours to dry.
 Trying to hoist myself up into my very high bed in my van was such a challenge!
 I was worried all night about blood clots.
 I took two ibuprofen for pain, but I was really uncomfortable all night.
 Going to the bathroom was really difficult.

 So now I'm on hold, worried sick about the logistics of everything and in pain.